HAWAIIAN TRAIL AND MOUNTAIN CLUB BYLAWS

-A. The annual dues for regular and associate members shall be determined by the Board of Directors annually at its September meeting except as set forth in paragraphs C and D below.
+A. The annual dues for regular and associate members are determined by the Board of Directors annually at its September meeting except as set forth in paragraphs C and D below.

 B. A single lifetime payment for a regular or associate member shall be twenty (20) times the full annual dues; however, a regular or associate member who has paid annual membership dues for at least ten (10) years may acquire a lifetime membership by paying ten (10) times the full annual dues.

-D. In recognition of outstanding service to the club, permanent exemption from annual dues may be conferred upon any regular member, provided that he or she has been a regular member for at least 15 years, by a three-fourths vote at any annual meeting.
+C. In recognition of outstanding service to the club, permanent exemption from annual dues may be conferred upon any regular member, provided that he or she has been a regular member for at least 15 years, by a three-fourths (75%) vote at any annual meeting.

-2. Dues for members elected to membership between April 1 and December 31 shall be prorated quarterly.
+2. Dues for members elected to membership between April 1 and December 31 are prorated quarterly.

 3. The fiscal year shall be January 1 to December 31 inclusive.

-4. The club shall maintain a general operating fund, which shall be managed by the Board of Directors (see Article V, Section 8-C).
+4. The club maintains a general operating fund, which is managed by the Board of Directors (see Article V, Section 8-C).